steven-solomon/soonernotfaster/content/posts/mocking-functions-in-elixir-with-exdoubles.md

 Let's face it, while Erlang is a very robust and powerful language, it doesn't share syntax with c-style languages.
 Syntax is one of the strengths of Elixir over Erlang.
 I prefer when libraries for Elixir, look like Elixir.

-With the why out of the way, let me tell you how you can mock and stub functions with ExDoubles.
+With the "why" out of the way, let me tell you how you can mock and stub functions with ExDoubles.

 ## Creating mocks